RoqosInc/ics-openvpn/doc/README.txt

 or from the shell:

-am start -a android.intent.action.MAIN -n de.blinkt.openvpn/.LaunchVPN -e de.blinkt.openvpn.shortcutProfileName Home
+am start -a android.intent.action.MAIN -n com.roqos.openvpnlib/.LaunchVPN -e com.roqos.openvpnlib.shortcutProfileName Home

 Q: How to control the app from an external app?

 A: There is an AIDL interface.
-See src/de/blinkt/openvpn/api/IOpenVPNAPIService.aidl.
+See src/com/roqos/openvpnlib/api/IOpenVPNAPIService.aidl.
 See the normal Android documentation how to use AIDL.
    See also the example project under remoteExample.